Cub Cadet Challenger 750 Problems

 Most users say the shifting lever becomes hard to shift, which causes problems while operating the machine.
 Having too much oil in the primary clutch housing is the biggest culprit for this.

 The poor design of the shift system does not help either.
-For a start, you could ensure you have the correct oil level in your Cub Cadet Challenger 750.
+You could ensure you have the correct oil level in your Cub Cadet Challenger 750.

 Sometimes, lacking enough acceleration to shift to a certain gear also causes this problem.